AKuederle/AKuederle.github.io/posts/_posts/13-04-2015-Scientific-Python-NOW-1.md

 Not particular pretty, but that's all for now.
 We will start of the next part of this tutorial series by getting into more advanced matplotlib stuff, so we can improve the appearance of this plot.

-If there are any problems, or you have specific topics you want me to cover, feel free to comment down below or contact me on any other way.
+If there are any problems, or you have specific topics you want me to cover, feel free to comment down below or contact me in any other way.